adinata15/wiridis_intern/coding_standard.md

 #### Whitespace

 Within a type annotation, a single space or line break is required after each comma or colon.
 Additional line breaks may be inserted to improve readability or avoid exceeding the column limit.
-These breaks should be chosen and indented following the applicable guidelines (e.g. [??](#formatting-line-wrapping) and [??](#formatting-block-indentation)).
+These breaks should be chosen and indented following the applicable guidelines (e.g. [Line Wrapping](#line-wrapping) and [Block Indentation](#block-indentation)).
 No other whitespace is allowed in type annotations.

 Good: